Why choose the MRE degree?

 Does the MRE program provide financial aid?

 Yes.
-Admission to the MRE program is “need-blind,” meaning that an applicant’s ability to pay tuition will not be considered in the admissions process.
+Admission to the MRE program is “need-blind,” meaning that an applicant’s ability to pay tuition is not considered in the admissions process.
 If admitted, students may apply for need-based financial aid from the GSD.
 For additional information, please visit the Financial Aid webpage.

-Is the GRE or other standardized test required as part of the application?
+Is the GRE or other standardized test required as part of the application process?

-No. GRE and other standardized test scores are not required, with the exception of TOEFL scores, which are required for international students from countries where English is not the native language.
-If submitted, GRE test scores will not be considered when applications are reviewed.
+No. Applicants are not required to take the GRE and other standardized test with the exception of TOEFL scores, required for international students from countries where English is not the native language.
+If submitted, GRE or other standardized test scores will not be considered when applications are reviewed.

 Is a portfolio required or expected as part of the application?